AreenHalabe/Student_Enrollment_System/README.md

 User Management and Reporting System

-Designed and implemented a user management system for a company with a hierarchical structure (Directors, Managers, and Staff).
-Key responsibilities included:
+This application manages a hierarchical user structure consisting of Directors, Managers, and Staff.
+It allows for report generation and budget calculation, with a flexible template system to add new reports easily.
+The system uses a mock database for data storage and retrieval, ensuring efficient resource management.

+Key Features
-User Structure Management:
+1. User Structure

-Managed users with shared attributes (ID, name, age, hourly rate, completed hours).
-Enabled Directors to manage Managers and Staff, and Managers to oversee Staff.
+Director: Can manage a list of Managers and Staff.
+Manager: Manages a list of Staff.
+Staff: Base-level user.
+All users share common attributes:
+ID
+Name
+Age
+Hourly Rate
+Completed Hours per Month

-Report Generation:
+2. Report Generation

-Developed reports listing staff under each Director or Manager.
+Staff Report: Displays a list of staff for each Director or Manager.
-Generated budget reports based on hourly rates and completed hours.
+Budget Report: Calculates the required budget for each Manager or Director based on hourly rates and completed hours.
-Implemented a flexible template system for easy creation of new reports.
+Flexible Reporting: A template store system is included to easily create and manage new reports.
-Database Integration:

-Designed a system with efficient data storage and retrieval from a mock database.
-Ensured a single active connection per user for database interactions.
+3. Data Storage
+Data is stored in a mock database, and retrieval is handled efficiently.
+Only one database connection is opened per user to manage resources effectively.